owbezick/Principles-of-Data-Science-Curriculum/README.md

 [Resource Sheet](https://github.com/owbezick/Standardized-Data-Science-Curriculum/wiki/Resources)

 ## Usage
 To properly use this repository, click on one of the above links under the course content section to be taken to the Github Wiki.
 In the wiki page, there will be links to outside resources that teach you the goals of the wiki page.
-Complete the exercises and then compare to the asnwer key before moving onto the activity for the section which will be linked, too. **see video**
+Complete the exercises and then compare to the asnwer key before moving onto the activity for the section which will be linked, too.

 ## Contributing
-Owen:
+If one would like to contribute to adding resources to this repository, please add your changes and submit a pull request!

 ## Credits
 Authors:
 * Dayton Simenz